martinsahin/Library_DEMO/README.md

 /*

-Please open "SQL Coding Test - Lirbary System" pdf file for the assessment.
+Assessment information and details can be found on the "SQL Coding Test - Library System.pdf" file

 In this solution, only the instructions in the task was followed and necassary objects and/or attributes were added.